-In the photo above, the room is not just emptied of furniture but the walls become a bright white, the chandelier is removed, as is the 25-foot valance framing the windows in the living room.
+In the photo above, the room was not just emptied of furniture but the walls made a bright white, the chandelier was removed, as was the 25-foot valance framing the windows in the living room.
 Laloli also recreated the flooring, covered by a rug in the original photos.
 She says the result is "a mixture of copy and pasting and then cloning to get it looking as natural as possible."

 Supply chain issues and rising construction costs are making buyers reluctant to take a chance on places that need a major renovation.
 In cases where the apartment needs work, Teich says, "buyers need 'vision'—it's imperative to have virtual staging on hand to show what is possible."

 Virtual staging—with abstract art, clean lines and a complementary color scheme—creates a contemporary interior layered on top of that decluttered digital image of a room.
 (If you're buying be sure you know the difference between digital marketing material and the actual condition of the apartment before you set up your viewing).

 The past few years have ushered in other changes for professional real estate photographers: Weinstein says he’s being asked to provide lots more photographs for each listing including pictures of potential office space.

 “The desk has become a key feature in an apartment,” Weinstein says.
 He might photograph a kitchen island with a computer on it or create a work office in a corner of a room.
 He’s also being asked to provide pictures of an apartment’s washer/dryer.